VirgilSecurity/demo-iotkit-nix/README.md

 # Virgil IoTKit Demo
 The Demo is based on [Virgil IoTKit](https://github.com/VirgilSecurity/virgil-iotkit/tree/release/v0.1.0-alpha) and its dev tools to demonstrate secure IoT devices development in action.
-The IoTKit Demo is conditionally divided into 3 actors (Vendor, Factory, and End-user) to easily understand the whole development process.
+The IoTKit Demo is conditionally divided into 3 actors (Vendor, Factory, and End-User) to easily understand the whole development process.

 ## Content
 - [Functions](#functions)